UziTech/atom-jasmine2-test-runner/README.md

   legacySuffix: "-spec-v1"
 };

-const optionalConfigurationFunction = function(jasmine) {
+const optionalConfigurationFunction = function() {
-  // If provided, atom-jasmine2-test-runner will pass the jasmine instance
+  // If provided, atom-jasmine2-test-runner will call this function before jasmine is started
-  // to this function, so you can do whatever you'd like to it.
+  // so you can do whatever you'd like with the global variables.
+  // (i.e. add custom matchers, require plugins, etc.)
 }

 module.exports = createRunner(extraOptions, optionalConfigurationFunction)